Doctor of Philosophy - MOVES Institute

 Current MOVES Ph.D. students typically attend oral exams being taken by other Ph.D. students.
 Experience has shown that observing these events provides great insight.
 It is customary to provide at least one week's advance notice in order to encourage attendance at this important event.
 It is wise for each examinee to ask fellow Ph.D. students to take notes about questions and responses, helping them to "stay in the moment" and best focus on matters at hand.

-The committee asks questions regarding the student's major areas of study pursued during the written exams, topics covered in the student’s foundations document and any other questions that members think may help decide whether the student has sufficiently broad knowledge of the relevant scholarly work and possesses sufficient analytic capabilities to begin full-time Ph.D. research.
+The committee asks questions regarding the student's major areas of study pursued during the written exams and any other questions that members think may help decide whether the student has sufficiently broad knowledge of the relevant scholarly work and possesses sufficient analytic capabilities to begin full-time Ph.D. research.
+The focus of the questioning should be on topics relevant to the expected area of the dissertation research rather than on broader MOVES foundation topics since the breadth requirement has been met through the MCBA.
 Time permitting, other faculty members in attendance may also ask questions of the student.
 The questions may be on any reasonable topic.

 When the committee is satisfied that the student has been questioned thoroughly and that they can render a pass/fail judgement on the student’s performance, the student, guests and other faculty members who do not have voting privileges for the oral qualifying examination leave the room.
 The committee members then discuss their concerns and vote whether to pass the student; a unanimous vote is required.
 The final overall decision regarding passing or failing the entire qualifying examination is made by the committee after the oral examination is completed.